m-anagn/PS-Scoring/README.md

 ## PLAAC

 Let's start with PLAAC!
-PLAAC (Prion-Like Amino Acid Composition) analyzes protein sequences to    identify candidate prion-like domains using a hidden Markov model (HMM) based on compositional     similarity to known prions.
+PLAAC (Prion-Like Amino Acid Composition) analyzes protein sequences to    identify candidate prion-like domains (PLDs) using a hidden Markov model (HMM) based on compositional     similarity to known prions.
 First, we need to move in the directory.

 ```cd /data1/projects/pi-vriesendorpb/shared/PS/plaac/cli```